-Code Title ECTS- points Knowledge Skills Competencies by using the program "LCABYG" .Identify barriers to change of CE development .Identify opportunities for CE business development.
+Code Title ECTS- points Knowledge Skills Competencies graphically present end results of LCA analyses .How the UN system influences global development within CE .The UN SGDs identify relevant data for Life Cycle Inventories (LCI) .Prepare simple Life Cycle Inventories (LCI) and carry out Life Cycle Impact Assessments (LCIA) based on these, according to the guidelines .Graphically present the results of LCA analyses and explain how these are related to the former steps of the analyses .Carry out an LCA by using the program "LCABYG" .Identify barriers to change of CE development .Identify opportunities for CE business development.
 Make a simpel business model .Formulate individual change of behaviour to promote CE .Evaluate business cases in relation to fulfilling the SDG .Promote circular economy as an innovation tool for companies .
 GBE- MST1 Management and Strategy 5 After the course, the students should be able to: Describe organisational behavior and structures Define the concept of management and leadership including the different styles of management and leadership Identify the basic issues of business strategy Describe the elements of the strategic planning process and a range of strategic tools.
-After the course the students should be able to: Evaluate, design, and choose appropriate organisational structures Evaluate and choose relevant management and leadership strategies Apply methods for organisational change processes Analyse the external macro and micro environment in the context of business strategy making Analyse the internal environment in the context of business strategy making Summarize strategic options Explain how to design, evaluate, choose and implement appropriate business strategies After the course the students should be able to: Compare and discuss the basic issues of management and leadership Evaluate and apply the appropriate kind of management/leadership in a given situational context Compare and discuss the basic issues of business strategy Apply different strategic tools Apply methods for implementation of a strategic planning process in an organisational context ME- ALA1 Advanced Linear Algebra 5 After completing the course, the student can: Define a vector space and explain concepts like basis and dimension Define linear transformations and list important examples Recognize eigenvalue problems After completing the course, the student can: Solve systems of linear equations and account for the structure of the solution set Manipulate vectors and matrices Solve eigenvalue problems and perform singular value decomposition Write computer code to manipulate data in vector and matrix form After having completed the course, the student can: Analyse physical systems using linear algebra tools and concepts Implement simple numerical algorithms Understand technical texts using the language of linear algebra
+After the course the students should be able to: Evaluate, design, and choose appropriate organisational structures Evaluate and choose relevant management and leadership strategies Apply methods for organisational change processes Analyse the external macro and micro environment in the context of business strategy making Analyse the internal environment in the context of business strategy making Summarize strategic options Explain how to design, evaluate, choose and implement appropriate business strategies After the course the students should be able to: Compare and discuss the basic issues of management and leadership Evaluate and apply the appropriate kind of management/leadership in a given situational context Compare and discuss the basic issues of business strategy Apply different strategic tools Apply methods for implementation of a strategic planning process in an organisational context ME- ALA1 Advanced Linear Algebra 5 After completing the course, the student can: Define a vector space and explain concepts like basis and dimension Define linear transformations and list important examples Recognize eigenvalue problems After completing the course, the student can: Solve systems of linear equations and account for the structure of the solution set After having completed the course, the student can: Analyse physical systems using linear algebra tools and concepts Implement simple numerical algorithms Understand technical texts using the language of linear algebra